FlamingWater35/SaveManager/README.md

 ### Option 1 (installer):
 1. Download Setup.exe from releases
 2. Run the file
+The installer will download and extract latest release to specified directory

 ### Option 2 (no installer):
-1. Download Savemanager.exe from releases
+1. Download SaveManager.exe from releases
 2. Run the file